pyvista/pyvista/doc/user-guide/data_model.rst

 PyVista Data Model
 ==================
-This section of the user guide explains in detail how to construct meshes from scratch and to utialize the underlying VTK data model but using the PyVista framework.
+This section of the user guide explains in detail how to construct meshes from scratch and to utilize the underlying VTK data model but using the PyVista framework.
 Many of our :ref:`ref_examples` simply load data from files, but don't explain how to construct meshes or place data within datasets.